 15. Herbs.
 There are tons of herbs that can support your mood and hormones.
 Adaptogenic herbs such as ashwagandha are appropriate here.
 Woman’s Balance Tea is filled with nourishing herbs, adaptogenic herbs, and immune supporting herbs

 If you or someone you care about has had a miscarriage, I hope you will feel safe and supported in our community.
-What has been helpful to your healing process?
-Please feel free to share your experience in the comments section below or in a discussion on our Facebook page.

-*This post is not intended to treat diagnose or cure- Please seek medical attention if you are soaking 2 pads in 30 minutes, your temperature is 100.1 degrees and/or experiencing intense pain, or feel depressed.
+*This post is not intended to treat diagnose or cure- Please seek medical attention if you are soaking 2 pads in 30 minutes, your temperature is 100.1 degrees or above and/or experiencing intense pain, or feel depressed.

 (1) American Pregnancy Association - Miscarriage: Signs, Symptoms, Treatment And Prevention, 2014.